ryanamay/dotfiles/README.md

 # dotfiles
-A collection of configs for my Arch system
+A collection of config files for my Arch system